CONTACT US

 Many personal injury and medical malpractice law firms prefer to settle cases.
 Unfortunately for the plaintiffs who work with those firms, defense attorneys know who is and is not likely to take a case to trial and settlements can suffer if the pressure is off.
 We are ready and willing to try any case if we believe it’s in the client’s best interests, and our reputation precedes us.

 If you’ve been harmed or lost a loved one to medical malpractice, take the first step toward getting the help you need.
-Just call (404) 760-8600 or click the Contact Us button below.
+Just call Hoffspiegel Law at (404) 760-8600 or click the Contact Us button below.